nestjs-effect/nestjs-effect/packages/core/docs/VALIDATION.md

 ## Validation Pipe

-In order to validate the DTO we need to either add the custom effect validation pipe at the route level
+In order to validate the DTO we need to either add the custom effect validation pipe at the route/controller level

 ```js
 import { EffectValidationPipe } from '@nestjs-effect/core';